krhancoc/progbg/README.md

             out.write(vals)
             out.write(strn)
 ```
-This is just a dummy benchmark that randomly produces 3 numbers.
+This is a dummy benchmark that randomly produces 3 numbers.

 Note:
-1. Benchmarks require at least 1 argument which is that path to an output file, which the benchmark
+1. Benchmarks require at least one argument which is the path to an output file, which the benchmark
-should use to pipe output related to the data from the benchmark.
-This can be seen as the path for the -o argument
+should use to pipe output related to the data from the benchmark.  <!-- "If a benchmark does not use that." -This sentence fragment was sitting here.
+I'm assuming it 's supposed to tell you what happens if an output is missing'--> This can be seen as the path for the -o argument
 many benchmarks use.
-If a benchmark does not use that.
-I suggest using subprocess and piping the output to
+I suggest using subprocess and piping the output to the file.
-the file.
 2. All variable names used for arguments within methods for backends or benchmarks require a name, and to be unique within the scope
 of the entire file.
 For example above, the `WRK` benchmark and `FFS` backend cannot both have a variable named `test`.

-Now that the backends and benchmark is defined, we can use these to define our execution.
+An execution is composed of backends and benchmarks.

 A simple execution: